Karlsberg62/Hackathon1/README.md

 - Balsamiq was used to create the wireframes during the design process.

 # Future Features #

+- The development team would like to add a toggle button on the navigation bar that allows the site to be viewed in Welsh.
+This would be an additional UX design feature to promote to welsh users.
+- The development team would like to implement a review system where users can leave reviews & feedback that would be shown on the site.
+This requires an API/database that is not currently within our scope.
 - - - -
 # Summary #